-Shoutem builder and features are by default in English language which is the leading language in today’s world, but let’s face it, providing more than language in your app is having a positive impression on your app users giving that nudge of carefulness.
+Shoutem builder and features are by default in the English language which is the leading language in today’s world, but providing more language options means that you can expand to a wider app market and improve the rating of your app.

 Back to the basics

-Worth mentioning, translating strings in the JSON file will apply only on strings in Shoutem features, that means the content you add within the builder area will always be in the languages you saved it.
+Worth mentioning, translating strings in the JSON file will apply only to strings that are included in our features, so that means the content you add within the builder area will always be in the languages you saved it.
 Changing languages in the app will not change the language of your app’s content.

 See the video tutorial on how to set a multilingual app, and find the written steps below:

 Language & Region Settings page